CopperSpice API 1.8.1

 qint64 QDateTime::msecsTo ( const QDateTime & value) const

-Returns the number of milliseconds from this datetime to the value datetime.
-If the other datetime is earlier than this datetime, the value returned is negative.
+Returns the number of milliseconds between the current QDateTime and the given value.
+If the new QDateTime is earlier than the original QDateTime, the value returned is negative.

-Before performing the comparison, the two datetimes are converted to Qt::UTC to ensure that the result is correct if one of the two datetimes has daylight saving time (DST) and the other does not.
+This method will convert both QDateTime values to UTC.
+This will ensure the result is correct if one of the values uses daylight saving time (DST) and the other does not.

 See also